Monday, August 30, 2010

 Use Natural Solutions and Styling Tips for Hair Loss

+If you're suffering from hair loss, it may be due to the toxic hair products that you're using.
+Natural alternatives may prevent hair loss and balding.
 Scalp inflammation, poor diet, dehydration, stress, genetics and hormone imbalances are factors that can cause hair to fall out.
 Toxic hair products and over-styling can also damage the hair, causing it to thin.
 Incorporating vitamins and whole foods and choosing all natural hair products can prevent hair loss, thinning and balding.
-Read more
+Read m...

 Monday, August 2, 2010